You want to submit a paper to the 2018 Sigma Tau Delta Convention? Great!

 - given your submission a document name under 50 characters—one that will serve as your title in the program, should your work be accepted?

-- selected the appropriate keyword options for critical essays or creative works?
+- selected the appropriate keyword options?

 - removed page numbers and your name from your submission?

 - avoided using your name as the document name?

 Mark the October 30, 2017, deadline at 5 p.m.
 Central Daylight Time (CDT) for submission on your calendar now!
 But aim for submitting your work to the convention long before that October 30 deadline.
 The Convention Chair and the Central Office receive questions up to the deadline at firstname.lastname@example.org.
 The earlier you begin planning your submission, the longer you have to ask questions.